I tapped my Apple Watch on this treadmill and it got real specific with my workout

 I tried my first GymKit workout and it worked just fine.
 One tap, and I was speed-walking.
 The treadmill's display mirrored what my watch would normally show me, with extra data.
 Basically, the treadmill became a massive paired fitness device.

-GymKit works with a simple tap-to-pair process: tapping in at a ready piece of equipment starts the process, and the Apple Watch brings up a confirmation screen (and with treadmills, asks if you want to record a walk or a run).
-From there, everything on Apple Watch and the fitness machine's readout are synced: heart rate, pace, active and total calorie estimates, and machine-specific data like elevation and flights of stairs climbed.
+GymKit works with a simple tap-to-pair process: Tapping in at a ready piece of equipment starts the process, and the Apple Watch brings up a confirmation screen (and with treadmills, it asks if you want to record a walk or a run).
+From there, everything on the Apple Watch and the fitness machine's readout are synced: heart rate, pace, active and total calorie estimates, and machine-specific data such as elevation and flights of stairs climbed.
 Connecting your watch also means the machine shows calorie estimates calculated from your own height and weight data on Apple Health, without adding any extra setup steps on the machine.

-Heart rate data comes from Apple Watch, or from any connected heart rate device that's also paired to Apple Watch, like a chest strap.
+Heart-rate data comes from Apple Watch, or from any connected heart-rate device that's also paired to your Apple Watch, such as a chest strap.

 Workouts can be paused on the connected machine, and your watch auto-pauses, too.